SAP Implementation: Transforming HR Management with SAP SuccessFactors

 Solution

 The journey started from a thorough diagnosis of current state of human resource management processes and IT support.
 Areas for optimization were selected, taking into consideration general organizational objectives.
-This first stage was important in preparing the right foundation on which the change process was going to be built.
+Furthermore this first stage was important in preparing the right foundation on which the change process was going to be built.

 Specific needs of the company were addressed by implementing the relevant SAP SuccessFactors modules Such as Employee Central, Recruitment as well as Performance & Goals.
 Subsequent integration with the existing ERP and other HR systems helped in providing inter-systems interfaces and closed information gaps in the earlier disaggregate scenarios.

 To enhance the adoption of the new system, new comprehensive training were provided to all the HR teams all over the world.
-This phase played a critical role in ensuring that the employees understood how they could leverage on the SAP SuccessFactors to their advantage.
+In addition this phase played a critical role in ensuring that the employees understood how they could leverage on the SAP SuccessFactors to their advantage.

 They made the recruitment procedures more efficient, enhanced the performance and made the management of goals more of a formal process.
 All these improvements meant that there was a more effective and efficient manner of managing talents.